More about STF Sitojaure Mountain cabin

 Socially structured, a Sámi village or siida is a reindeer foraging area, a group for reindeer herding and a corporation working for the economic benefit of its members all in one.

 After a day in the mountains, many hikers take a dip in the shallow and warm lake – for the mountains.
-If simply getting wet inside is more your style, there is a nice cold spring only 50 metres from the guest cabin, where a wood troughing makes it easy to fill a water bottle or bucket.

 You can do a nice outing to the outlook at Lulep Vaggevarasi, 732 m.a.s.l., and admire the terrific view over Lake Sitojaure.
 The peak can be easily reached from Kungsleden (Royal Trail), about 800 metres north of the mountain cabin.